Highly Experienced In White Collar Crime Defense

-The term “white-collar crime” can refer to many different criminal offenses in the United States.
-They were given this name because the people who typically commit them are professionals who work traditional white-collar jobs.
+The term “white collar crime” can refer to many different criminal offenses in the United States.
+They were given this name because the people who typically commit them are professionals who work traditional white collar jobs.
 Although each crime is different, there are some similarities.
 First, defendants are usually motivated to commit one of these crimes by financial gain.
 In addition, people who commit these crimes typically mislead or use deception to take advantage of victims.
-Even though no one is physically injured as a result of white-collar crime, victims do experience significant financial losses.
+Even though no one is physically injured as a result of white collar crime, victims do experience significant financial losses.
 As a result, these crimes are aggressively prosecuted by authorities that want to seek justice on behalf of victims.

-If you have received a white-collar crime charge, you need to seek legal representation from a knowledgeable criminal defense attorney at Kibbey | Wagner, promptly.
+If you have received a white collar crime charge, you need to seek legal representation from a knowledgeable criminal defense attorney at Kibbey | Wagner promptly.
 Send us an email or give us a call so we can go over your legal options.

-There are many different criminal charges that are considered white-collar crimes.
-A few of the most common white-collar crimes include various types of fraud, such as mortgage fraud, wire fraud, bank fraud, insurance fraud, credit card fraud and mail fraud.
-Embezzlement, tax evasion and money laundering are also common white-collar crimes.
+There are many different criminal charges that are considered white collar crimes.
+A few of the most common white collar crimes include various types of fraud, such as mortgage fraud, wire fraud, bank fraud, insurance fraud, credit card fraud and mail fraud.
+Embezzlement, tax evasion and money laundering are also common white collar crimes.

 Could not ask for a better experience through a difficult time.
 Kind, caring and thorough.
 Always there for you.
 I highly recommend Kibbey | Wagner – Merry Wagner

-Will A Lawyer Defend You Against White-Collar Crime Charges In Federal Or State Court?
+Will A Lawyer Defend You Against White Collar Crime Charges In Federal Or State Court?

-White-collar crimes can be prosecuted at the state or federal level.
+White collar crimes can be prosecuted at the state or federal level.
 Cases that cross over state lines, involve a significant amount of money or number of victims, involve a federal agency, or violate federal law will be tried in federal court.
-Sometimes, state-level investigators will realize that they do not have the resources to investigate a white-collar crime.
+Sometimes, state-level investigators will realize that they do not have the resources to investigate a white collar crime.
 If this occurs, the state officials can ask federal officials to take over the investigation since they have more resources available to handle these complex cases.
 Federal investigations may be conducted by various government agencies, including the Federal Bureau of Investigation (FBI), Securities and Exchange Commission (SEC) and Internal Revenue Service (IRS).

 It’s in your best interest to work alongside a criminal defense attorney who has experience defending clients against both state and federal charges.
 In general, it is more challenging to go up against a federal prosecutor as opposed to a state prosecutor, so you will need the right attorney at law by your side.

-Are you in a situation where you have been charged with a crime – specifically white-collar crime?
-The sooner that you get in touch with a criminal defense attorney at our firm, Kibbey | Wagner, to discuss your case, the better the outcome may be.
+Are you in a situation where you have been charged with a crime – specifically white collar crime?
+The sooner you get in touch with a criminal defense attorney at Kibbey | Wagner to discuss your case, the better will be the outcome.
 Our attorneys have been representing individuals who have received an accusation of committing crimes for many years.
-In fact, our team of attorneys has over 50 years of combined legal experience.
-We have many other practice areas outside of white-collar crimes, including DUI cases, drug crimes, sex offenses, and domestic violence.
+In fact, our team of attorneys has over 60 years of combined legal experience.
+We have many other practice areas outside of white collar crimes, including DUI cases, drug crimes, sex offenses and domestic violence.